Three minute thesis competition

 - Further elaboration on the judging criteria can be found on the 3MT rules and judging criteria web page.

 Starting from May, the Deakin competition will be organised into heats conducted by Schools, followed by semi-finals conducted by Faculties and the Institute of Frontier Materials, and a University final conducted by Deakin Research.
-The university final is 3pm 2nd August 2017 at The Burwood Corporate Centre – Level 2 Building BC Melbourne Burwood campus.
+The university final will be held at 3pm on 2nd August 2017 at The Burwood Corporate Centre – Level 2 Building BC Melbourne Burwood campus.

 Deakin University 2016 Winners